filippi/skewt-js-for-PREAL/README.md

 #### Plot

-.plot(array) will plot dew point and air temperature lines and wind barbs.
+.plot(array, options) will plot dew point and air temperature lines and wind barbs. options is optional.

+Available options {add:true} to add a plotline,  else the current ones will be cleared.
+If add:true, and select:true,  then the added plot line will be highlighted.

 ```javascript
   var skewt = new SkewT('#mySkewt');